paultheron-X/6.8300-Computer-Vision/README.md

 | Our Method |      Multi Head     | 7.7 |  30.67 |
 |            | Frame rates (1,3,5) | 6.6 |  30.65 |

 Our proposed method not only demonstrates competitive performance against state-of-the-art models but also showcases potential for further refinement and optimization.
+One should note that all of our experiments were performed with relatively limited computational infrastructure.
+Read more in the [final report](./report.pdf).

 ### Figures
+The images below showcase the outputs obtained by 2 distinct attention heads.
+Notably, the first (top) focuses on finer details of the frames, while the second (bottom) blurs out the latter and provides a depth map of the frame.
+This suggests that during training, the different attention heads learn to focus on specific parts of the input, thereby providing a finer reconstruction.
 ![Attention Multi Head](./tests/figs/attention_maps.png)

-Final reconstruction of the reference frame using the attention maps from the multi-head attention module:
+Below is the final reconstruction of the reference frame using the attention maps from the multi-head attention module:

 ![Reconstruction](./tests/figs/full_comp.png)